FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/usagequantity.md

 The Usage Quantity represents the volume of a given resource and/or service used or purchased based on the [Usage Unit](#usageunit).
 Usage Quantity is often derived at a finer granularity or over a different time interval when compared to the [Pricing Quantity](#pricingquantity) (complementary to [Pricing Measurement Unit](#pricingmeasurementunit)), and focuses on resource and service consumption, not pricing and cost.

 UsageQuantity MUST be present in the billing data.
 This column MUST be a numeric value of type Decimal.
-The value MAY be negative in cases where [Charge Subcategory](#chargesubcategory) is 'Refund'.
-This column MUST NOT contain null values when [SKU Price ID](#skupriceid) is not null.
+The value MAY be negative in cases where [ChargeSubcategory](#chargesubcategory) is 'Refund'.
+This column MUST NOT contain null values when [SkuPriceId](#skupriceid) is not null.

 ## Column ID